Our Pharmacists are trained to provide a range of vaccinations.

 Some medical conditions make people more likely to get very unwell from flu, including:

-• Chronic respiratory conditions (including sever asthma and COPD)
+- Chronic respiratory conditions (including severe asthma and COPD)

 What flu vaccines are available?